surry/today-i-learned/java/guice-assisted-inject.md

 }
 ```

-The injectable arguments are isolated via an intermediate factory object which then has methods to create objects of the desired that take the non-injectable arguments.
+The injectable arguments are isolated via an intermediate factory object which has methods to create objects of the desired type using the non-injectable arguments.
 The @Assisted annotation provided by Guice can generate a lot of the boilerplate code needed for these factories, so you just need to write a simple interface for creating your type.

 ```java
 public interface PaymentFactory {